Credibility, why you need it in your career. Part 2

 Or you might help another colleague in a domain you are good in.
 Like for example I’m good with computers and whenever I see someone having a mental breakdown because of their computer, I try to solve it.
 Sometimes I can, other times I can’t, but the most important thing is that I proposed my help, and that’s already enough for the other person to know that I’m there if needed.

-3. Market yourself
+3. Market yourself (in a good way)

 Ever heard of Working out Loud?
 It’s an expression defined by Bryce Willans in this blogpost :